 Every two years, HPTS brings together a lively and opinionated group of participants to discuss and debate the pressing topics that affect today's systems and their design and implementation, especially where scalability is concerned.
 The workshop includes position paper presentations, panels, moderated discussions, and significant time for casual interaction.
 The only publications are slide decks by presenters who choose to post them.

-We ask potential participants to submit a brief technical summary or position, presenting a viewpoint on a controversial topic, a summary of lessons learned, experience with a large or unusual system, an innovative mechanism, an enormous problem looming on the horizon, or anything else that convinces the program committee that the participant has something interesting to say to builders of large-scale systems.
+If you would like to attend, please submit a one-page technical position paper that presents a viewpoint on a controversial topic, a summary of lessons learned, experience with a large or unusual system, an innovative mechanism, an enormous problem looming on the horizon, or anything else that convinces the program committee that you have something interesting to say to builders of large-scale systems.
 The submission process is very lightweight, in part to attract systems developers who can't set aside time to write a paper.
 Each submission can have many authors.
 However, if the submission is accepted, only the corresponding author will receive an invitation to attend.
 At most one submission per corresponding author, please.

-The workshop is by invitation only and is limited to under 100 participants.
+The workshop is by invitation only and will have under 100 participants.
 The submissions drive both the invitation process and the workshop agenda.
-Participants may be asked to be part of a presentation or discussion session at the workshop.
+Participants may be asked to give a presentation at the workshop.
 Students are particularly encouraged to submit and will enjoy a discounted workshop fee.

 What to submit:

 The length limits will be strictly enforced.
 We won't consider submissions that exceed the maximum length.

 The workshop begins with dinner on Sunday, September 27 and ends with lunch on Wednesday, September 30.

 Phil Bernstein (Microsoft Research), email@example.com

 |David Cheriton (Stanford)||Andy Pavlo (CMU)|